nishantpillai5/neovim_vscode_config/README.md

 - Overseer
   - Nvim doesn't exit properly, searching in git log fails because not disposing running gdb server properly
   - start a custom terminal for builds with ft set to log and autoscroll off
+  - termimals with process exited don't toggle
+  - lualine, show branch and commit of running build

 - Leetcode
   - run file in terminal
 - Keep tabline on zen mode, or replace with noneckpain